kerberos-io/documentation/72_machinery/84_Outputs/1_video.md

 ### Directory

-The directory where the image will be saved to.
-By default images are saved to the **/etc/opt/kerberosio/capture** directory.
+The directory where the videos will be saved.
+By default videos are saved to the **/etc/opt/kerberosio/capture** directory.

 ### Hardware directory